boostorg/website-v2/templates/markdown/terms-of-use.md

 - Register another account after you have been terminated or suspended from the Services.

-In addition your contribitions must meet these requirements:
+In addition your contributions must meet these requirements:

 - They are not obscene, lewd, lascivious, filthy, violent, harassing, libelous, slanderous, or otherwise objectionable (as determined by us).